rchillyard/Flog/README.md

 their type, another case class:

     case class GenericLogFunction(f: String => Any, enabled: Boolean = true) extends LogFunction

+Additionally, there is a type of Logger called _AppendableLogger_:

+    case class AppendableLogger(appendable: Appendable with AutoCloseable with Flushable) extends Logger

+If you use this type, you should run invoke it something like the following:

+    Using(Flog(System.out)) {
+      f =>
+        import f._
+        message info x
+    }

 It is also possible to change the behavior of the _Flog_ instance by invoking one of the methods: